Sort by

 Working at a landscape level is complex, but we believe it is necessary to have a significant impact.
 This is where the potential benefits for biodiversity, water stewardship, human rights, climate change and sustainable livelihoods intersect.

-This means we need to work very closely with other stakeholders to achieve our goals.
+We need to work very closely with other stakeholders to achieve our goals.
 Here are some of the actions we are taking:

 • Supporting sustainable landscape initiatives in our strategic procurement origins